 This is a common question.

-The answer: create a system that supports behaviour, not a program that announces it.
+The answer: create a system that supports behavior, not a program that announces it.

 Gwork is designed exactly for this – ongoing habit reinforcement.

-People leaders are the key amplifiers of organisational behaviour.
-When managers repeat cues, model habits, and reinforce routines, behaviour change spreads quickly.
+People leaders are the key amplifiers of organizational behavior.
+When managers repeat cues, model habits, and reinforce routines, behavior change spreads quickly.

 Tools managers need